mgernand/AspNetCore.Authorization.Permissions/README.md

 It is possible to add different storages and claims providers.
 A library that wanst to provide the permissions claims just needs to implement the ```IClaimsProvider``` interface and the storage mechanism of course.

+In addition to the basic permissions of users, this library provides an optional multi-tenant feature.
+This feature allows assign tenants to users.
+The unique name of a tenant is then added to the user's claims.
+Storage system can then leverage the tenant name to  ==> **TODO**

 ## Permission Usage